OREGON ASSOCIATION FOR MUSIC THERAPY BYLAWS

 - Government Relations Representative (Appointed)

 SECTION III.
 No individual shall hold one elected office for more than two consecutive terms.

 SECTION IV.
-The regular term for all officers shall commence on February 1st.
+The regular term for all officers shall commence ten days after the election.

 SECTION V. The appointed officers of OAMT shall be appointed by the President with the approval of the Executive Board.
 The Government Relations Representative may also be approved by the WRAMTA Government Relations Representative.
 The Media Coordinator may be a non-professional member.
 Appointed officers are non-voting members of the Executive Board.